-Sometimes you may have symptoms of a bladder control problem, but actually have an Urinary Tract Infection.
+Sometimes you may have symptoms of a control problem, but actually have an Urinary Tract Infection.
 Usually you experience one of the above conditions, but also have a burning sensation when you urinate.
 The above symptoms can also have started rapidly.
 Enlarged prostate is another example.
 Neither are bladder problems.

 It’s difficult to tell what can cause an overactive bladder.
 There are a few things that can irritate it or make things worse:

 - Nervous System (Stroke, Multiple Sclerosis, Parkinson’s Disease, Alzheimer’s)